 - 1. Average response time within 60 minutes. - 2.
 A minimum of seven (7) formal outreach activities conducted annually.
 This may include activities such as presenting at School Board meetings, community health fairs, and community partner meetings.
-Targets for outreach activities may include detoxification programs, emergency departments, schools and colleges, community behavioral health providers, law enforcement and other first responders, child protective investigators, dependency case managers, parents, family and youth run organizations, Department of Juvenile Justice, group homes, foster care organizations, 2-1-1 and other social service type call centers, as well as community leaders such as county commissions and city government.
-Providers may also utilize local media outlets, to include television and radio, to advertise for and inform the general public about MRT services available. - 3.
+Targets for outreach activities may include detoxification programs, emergency departments, schools and colleges, community behavioral health providers, law enforcement and other first responders, child protective investigators, dependency case managers, parents, family and youth run organizations, Department of Juvenile Justice, group homes, foster care organizations, 2-1-1 and other social service type call centers, as well as community leaders such as county commissions and city government. - 3.
 A negotiated minimum annual number of unduplicated persons served.
 "Served" means the MRT has responded to an acute care crisis and engaged with the individual and, if applicable, their family and caregivers.